salesforce/apex-mockery/README.md

 ### Argument matcher

-The library provide OOTB (out of the box) Matchers ready for use and fully tested.
+The library provide OOTB (out of the box) Matchables ready for use and fully tested.
 The library accept your own matchers for specific use cases and reusability.

 #### Any